-The CHATR lab is all about how community design impacts how people get around and connect with each other.
+The CHATR lab is interested in how community design impacts the way people get around and connect with each other.

-The Cities, Health, and Active Transportation Research (CHATR) Lab works together with communities to understand the intersection of population health, urban environments, transportation and safety, producing evidence to support practice, policy, and programs.
+We work together with communities to understand the intersection of population health, urban environments, transportation and safety, to produce evidence to support practice, policy, and programs.

-We envision a future where all Canadians have access to environments that are safe, enjoyable, and inclusive — where getting around contributes to active lifestyles, vibrant city culture, sustainable natural spaces, and health and well-being for all.
+We envision a future where all Canadians have access to environments that are safe, enjoyable, and inclusive — where getting around contributes to active lifestyles, vibrant city culture, sustainable natural spaces, health, and well-being for all.

 - Active transportation

 - Road safety for cyclists and pedestrians

 - Public policy

 - Population-based surveys